antangelo/xdvdfs/xdvdfs-cli/README.md

 output = "dist/image.xiso.iso"

 # List of host-to-image path mapping rules.
 At least one rule is required.
-# All paths are relative to the provided source path, the `image_spec.toml` file,
+# All paths are relative to the provided source path, the `xdvdfs.toml` file,
 # or the working directory, in that priority order
 # Host paths are matched by glob pattern
 # Image paths have fields given by `{x}` substituted, where `x` is the index